rmm5t/ryan.mcgeary.org/_drafts/rvm-gemsets-are-overrated.md

 ** ...gemsets are overrated...
 ** Bundler can handle it all (too bad these aren't the defaults)

+* `bundle package` is important
+** It ensures the gems are available without having to sync with a gem server ** It speeds up
+** It speeds up deployments and makes them more resilient

+* For applications, check-in your Gemfile.lock.
+Don't .gitignore it ** This ensures everyone running the applications guaranteed to have the same dependencies
+* For applications, check-in your .rvmrc file.
+Don't .gitignore it.
+** Yes, do it!
+** It documents the Ruby version that you expect people to run your application under ** I've seen too many applications where I can't run `bundle install` because some dependency doesn't work on 1.9 ** If you intended to run on 1.8, document it with an .rvmrc file

 https://gist.github.com/622202#gistcomment-11626

 > Off topic, but for projects, I don't find gemsets to be of much use.
 Every